Cyclecar

-A cyclecar was a type of small, lightweight and inexpensive motorized car manufactured in Europe and the United States between 1910 and the early 1920s.
+A cyclecar is a type of small, lightweight, and inexpensive car developed in Europe and North America in the early 20th century.
 The purpose of cyclecars was to fill a gap in the market between the motorcycle and the car.
-It could accommodate only two passengers, often sitting in tandem.
+Most cyclecars were small three- or four-wheeled vehicles made of inexpensive light materials, with low-powered engines, and usually featuring only two seats that were often in tandem.

-The demise of cyclecars was due to larger cars – such as the Citroën Type C, Austin 7 and Morris Cowley – becoming more affordable.
+Cyclecars experienced their strongest period of popularity in the 1910s and 1920s as a cheap, basic alternative to regular cars, which were more expensive.
+The cyclecar market declined into the 1920s as larger cars with more power, features, and build quality, such as the Citroën Type C, Austin 7 and Morris Cowley, became more attainable for the average consumer.
 Small, inexpensive vehicles reappeared after World War II, and were known as microcars.